Riding a Bike in France

 Riding in the mountains

 There are a few things to be aware of riding in the mountains while cycling in France.
 The first are animals, namely sheep and cattle, which graze in the high alpine meadows over summer.
 They will wander over the road so you need to be prepared to come around a corner to see a cow in the middle of the road.
 Cows can be quite protective of young so keep your distance and we have witnessed this first hand.
 Cow and sheep dung on the road is common although as you climb up you get a fair indication of the things you need to look for on the way down.

 The second is the road surfaces which can be cut up in places, especially on quieter roads.
 These roads are often under snow for a few months of the year and have heavy snow clearing equipment over them.
 As you ride up you will see any areas that you need to be aware of on the descent.
 Any of the roads used in the current Tour de France are generally of a high standard for the pro peloton.

 The third thing is the weather which can change very quickly.
 In summer especially a nice clear day can turn to storms very quickly.
 Be aware of the forecast and keep an eye out.
 The last couple of stages of the 2019 Tour de France were testament to the ferocity of these storms.

-Lastly you will either come to love or hate the markers every kilometre on many of the climbs.
-These markers tell you how far you are from the summit, the average gradient for the next kilometre and your current altitude.
-Depending on the day they can demoralise you with how far you still have to go or lift you in that the summit is all but reached.
+Lastly, you will either come to love or hate the markers every kilometer on many of the climbs.
+These markers tell you how far you are from the summit, the average gradient for the next kilometer, and your current altitude.
+Depending on the day they can demoralize you with how far you still have to go or lift you in that the summit is all but reached.